zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 website.
 You should see the new text displayed on the page (if you don't, make sure to hit 'refresh').

 Cool, we've got text on the page!
-Hit `return` twice so you're two lines below `Hello World`, and type `Hello Moon`.
+Go back to your editor, and hit `return` twice so you're two lines below `Hello World`, and type `Hello Moon`.
 Great, but very plain.
 In order to actually format text, we will need to use HTML elements.

 #### `<p>`